-In June 2002 and June 2001, the System issued twenty-year subordinated sewer revenue bonds in the amounts of \$50 million and \$40 million at interest rates of 3.8 percent and 4.1 percent, respectively, to the Virginia Water Facilities Revolving Fund, acting by and through the Virginia Resources Authority (VRA), to fund its share of the ongoing expansion costs of the Alexandria Renew Enterprises' (AlexRenew) wastewater treatment facilities, which provide service to certain County residents.
-In September 2012, the System executed a rate reduction agreement with VRA, reducing the interest rates on these bonds to 2.4 percent.
-In May 2016, the System executed another rate reduction agreement with VRA, reducing the interest rates on these bonds to 0.95 percent.
-In February 2021, the June 2001 subordinated sewer revenue bonds reached final maturity.
-As of June 30, 2021, the outstanding balance of the June 2002 subordinated sewer revenue bond was \$3.3 million.
+In June 2002, the System issued 20-year subordinated sewer revenue bonds in the amount of \$50 million at an interest rate of 3.8 percent to the Virginia Water Facilities Revolving Fund, acting by and through the Virginia Resources Authority (VRA), to fund its share of the ongoing expansion costs of the Alexandria Renew Enterprises' (AlexRenew) wastewater treatment facilities, which provide service to certain County residents.
+In September 2012, the System executed a rate reduction agreement with VRA, reducing the interest rate on this bond to 2.4 percent.
+In May 2016, the System executed another rate reduction agreement with VRA, reducing the interest rate on this bond to 0.95 percent.
+In February 2022, the June 2002 subordinated sewer revenue bonds reached final maturity.
+As of June 30, 2022, there was no outstanding balance for the VRA subordinated sewer revenue bonds.

 The Upper Occoquan Service Authority (UOSA), a joint venture that operates a regional sewage facility, issued regional sewer system revenue refunding bonds in November 2013, May 2013, November 2004, and February 2007 to advance refund certain of its outstanding bonds.
 In December 2010 and 2007, UOSA issued regional sewer system revenue bonds to fund certain capital improvements.
 In fiscal year 2012, UOSA entered into VRA loans 2011A and 2011B to fund costs related to the Energy Service project and Phase 1 of the Nutrient Compliance Improvement project (P1NR), respectively.
 In fiscal year 2015, UOSA advance refunded a portion of the total Series 2007A and 2007B bonds.
 Of the outstanding balance, \$93,175,291 was advance refunded into the Series 2014 bonds.
 In fiscal year 2016, UOSA advance refunded the \$19,015,689 remaining outstanding balance of the Series 2007B bonds into the Series 2016B bonds.
 In fiscal year 2020, UOSA issued regional sewer system revenue bonds to fund improvements to UOSA's regional advanced wastewater treatment system.
 In fiscal year 2021, UOSA advance refunded the \$91,146,092 remaining outstanding balance of the Series 2014 bonds into the Series 2020 bonds.
-As of June 30, 2021, the System's share of UOSA's outstanding debt was \$238.0 million.
+As of June 30, 2022, the System's share of UOSA's outstanding debt was \$220.9 million.

 The System is required by the covenants of the 2009 General Bond Resolution to generate net revenues at least equal to the debt service on its sewer revenue bonds each year.
 Net revenues are defined as all revenues, except grants and contributed assets, less operating expenses, except depreciation and amortization.
-The ratio of net revenues to debt service for the senior sewer revenue bonds was 4.30 and 4.52 for fiscal years 2021 and 2020, respectively.
-The fiscal year 2021 ratio is less favorable than the fiscal year 2020 ratio.
-Taking all long-term debt into account, the ratio is 2.16 and 2.27 for fiscal years 2021 and 2020, respectively.
-The fiscal year 2021 ratio is less favorable than the fiscal year 2020 ratio.
+The ratio of net revenues to debt service for the senior sewer revenue bonds was 4.33 and 4.30 for fiscal years 2022 and 2021, respectively.
+The fiscal year 2022 ratio is more favorable than the fiscal year 2021 ratio.
+Taking all long-term debt into account, the ratio is 2.43 and 2.16 for fiscal year 2021 ratio.